 reduced waste to landfill

+The MIHG process delivers net negative greenhouse gas emissions when used to process general wastes destined for landfill.
+The carbon negative emissions profile is partly due to the avoidance of methane emissions from landfills.
 The organic components of solid wastes sent to landfill are broken down by microorganisms releasing methane, a greenhouse gas more than 20 times stronger than CO2.
-Diverting these waste streams to MIHG energy recovery reduces greenhouse gas emissions.
+Landfills release between 0.5 and 1 tonne-CO2eq/tonne-waste depending upon the feedstock composition and capture rates.
+Diverting these waste streams to MIHG energy recovery leads to net negative greenhouse gas emissions.

 Reduced waste to landfill